7 Winning Habits and 7 Losing Habits of Learning & Development Strategy Practitioners

 - Learning culture: True L&D professionals are creating a culture of learning and not a culture of training.
 Nobody cares about training, it is but a means to an end, what everybody wants is the benefit of the training and this is called learning!

 - Always moaning: If I had just £1 for every carping moaning blog post I have read this week alone, I would be spending it living it up on the beach in Barbados by now!
 From “ever reducing budgets”, to “management and leadership that don’t value training” the L&D losers just love to moan.
-The future of L&D lies in those who can embrace the circumstances and find a way to work with the business and deliver value, whilst enhancing their learning and development strategy.
+The future of any learning and development strategy lies in those who can embrace the circumstances and find a way to work with the business and deliver value, whilst enhancing their learning and development strategy.

 - Constantly quoting years of experience: At my age you have to rate experience, its one of the only things you can claim the advantage!
 But I don’t see surgeons, pilots, army officers, CEO’s constantly banging on about how many years of experience they have.
 But I do see lots of L&D folk who feel it necessary to tell me how many years they have been in L&D. Just look on Linked In at how many L&D practitioners feel the need to justify themselves with X years experience?
 What’s that about?